RosmaryFC/Meme-ify-Me-ARHM/README.md

 - Add different font size, color, set proper font type
 - Review on styling layouts (optimize UI)
 - Choose a meme templates option
 - Shrink text to fit inside Textview as you type
+- Add Splash animation to prior to loading the app
--Add Edit to gallery and or during templates
+- Add Edit to gallery and or during templates